 Most missionary families qualify for need-based financial assistance based on the FAFSA (Free Application for Federal Student Aid) form.* All students are encouraged to fill out the FAFSA and the Wheaton College institutional financial aid application by the priority deadline of February 15th.
 Since the FAFSA is based on the previous year’s tax information, be sure that your family files your taxes early!

 * Federal Financial Aid is only available to United States Citizens or eligible non-U.S. citizens.
+Learn more about eligibility.

 George and Helen Bennett Fund for Missionary Service